biophysics-ul/DC-tools/README.md

 These tools are designed for reusability rather than speed.
 The repository contains two main modules and some useful scripts:

-### 1. Module `dc_tools.py`
+### 1. Module `rtdc_tools.py`
 This module provides functions for working with and analyzing DC images.
-It supports images stored in ZIP files or in the RTDC format.
-For the latter, it uses [**dclab**](https://github.com/DC-analysis/dclab).
+It supports images stored in the RTDC file format or in ZIP files.
+For the RTDC format, it uses [**dclab**](https://github.com/DC-analysis/dclab).

 ### 2. Module `ml_tools.py`
 This module offers functions for ML-based model training and image classification.